ishriya/traefik_vnf/README.md

 # Traefik VNF - Localhost implementation

 Traefik is a reverse proxy and load balancer.
-Given below is a scenario that uses traefik to balance the load between two http servers.

 ## Scenario

-Four containers are created as follows.

-1. Traefik
- - It is the load balancer and it is configured to listen on port 80 and 443.
+-  A webservice called whoami is started - a simple web service that outputs information about the machine it is deployed on (its IP address, host, and so on).

- - It also has a web dashboard available on port 8080.
-2. http server 1
-3. http server 2
-- Both the servers return the hostname of the container processing the request.
-- Labels are used to define the rules and metadata of the docker containers.
-4. Client
+- In this scenario, two webservice are started as containers (see docker-compose file)

+- If two containers are assigned the same domain, then Traefik will automatically load balance traffic between them.

 ## Installation instructions